GetParanoid/docker-db-auto-backup/README.md

-# docker-db-auto-backup
+# docker-db-auto-backup (Forked)

 ![](https://github.com/GetParanoid/docker-db-auto-backup/workflows/CI/badge.svg)

-A script to automatically back up all databases running under docker on a host, with optional compression support.
+A script to automatically back up all databases running under docker on a host, with optional compression and timestamp support.

+> **This is a fork of [realorangeone/docker-db-auto-backup](https://github.com/realorangeone/docker-db-auto-backup).**
+> This version includes additional functionality for timestamped backup file names.

+## Changes in this fork:
+- Ability to add timestamps to the backup file name.
+- New environment variables for timestamp configuration:
+  - `TIMESTAMP=false` *(default: false)*
+  - `TIMESTAMP_FORMAT=%Y-%m-%d_%H-%M` *(Defines the timestamp format using [Python's strftime](https://strftime.org/) syntax. )*
+  - `TIMESTAMP_ORDER=after` *(determines whether the timestamp appears before or after the filename)*
+---

 ## Supported databases